- Mental Health

 I often tell clients to practice self-compassion, yet it can be difficult to apply that same approach to ourselves, especially on bad days.
 Self-compassion involves treating yourself with the same kindness and understanding that you would offer a friend or loved one.

-Hot tip: If you ever find yourself in this rabbit hole of self-criticism, ask youself
+Hot tip: If you ever find yourself in this rabbit hole of self-criticism, ask yourself

 “If a friend comes to me with the exact same story, what would I say to him/her?”